learning-zone/javascript-basics/README.md

 1. What are the main components of Routing in Angualr?
 1. What Is Primeng?
 How Can It Be Used With Angular?
 1. What is hidden property in Angular?
 1. What are the difference between Renderer and ElementRef in angular?
-1. How To Create & Call Angular  Services in Components?
 1. How do we create a singleton service in Angular?
 1. How HTTP Client is Interact with Angular  Servers?
 1. What is Async Pipe?
 How to create and use a custom Pipes?